Race, Space, and the Power of Place on Mt. Vernon Square

-Given in conjunction with the Historical Society of Washington, D.C.’s exhibit, DISTRICT II, on view at the National Building Museum, the experiential tour “Race, Space, and the Power of Place on Mt.
-Vernon Square,” explores how concepts of race and difference impact how citizens are allowed, prohibited, discouraged, or encouraged to share space.
-Public space, as scholars from Dolores Hayden to David Harvey remind us, speak to how we share space with one another – and who is seen as having “a right to the city.”
-Ideas about who has access to what parts of a city landscape are tightly entangled with how buildings are built, what they are imagined to symbolize, and how they are used.
+Presented in conjunction with the Historical Society’s exhibit, DISTRICT II currently on view at the National Building Museum, this experiential tour will explore how concepts of race and difference impact how citizens are allowed, prohibited, discouraged, or encouraged to share space.
+Public space speaks to how we share space with one another and who is seen as having “a right to the city.”
+Ideas about who has access to parts of a city landscape are enmeshed with how buildings are built, what they symbolize, and how they are used.

 Join Historical Society scholar Izetta Autumn Mobley to learn about the Carnegie Library.
 You’ll hear how the building is a metaphor of the relationship between the federal presence and local D.C., and consider how city residents have experienced the library and its square as contested space.